gagibran/clean-architecture-repository-template/README.md

 Use `dotnet new cleanarchrepo --help` to see the list of parameters and more information.

+## Running the created project

+Once your project has been generated with the template, go the the project's root directory and execute the command:

+`docker-compose -f docker-compose-development.yml up`

+To start the application.
+The front end URL will be: http://localhost:3000.
+If you enabled Swagger during the template creation, you can access it going to the following URL: http://localhost:5000/swagger.

+To terminate the application, go the the project's root directory and run:

+`docker-compose -f docker-compose-development.yml down`

 ## To do

-Currently, the project does not contain a unit tests project.
+- Currently, the project does not contain a unit tests project.
 This will be added soon.

-I will also add Angular support and an option to configure different databases.
+- I will also add Angular support and an option to configure different databases.
+- I will try to get the project to work with HTTPS on Docker.

-Finally, I will be adding a production configuration with Dockerfiles and a production Docker Compose file.
+- Finally, I will be adding a production configuration with Dockerfiles and a production Docker Compose file.